 The key to this exercise is repetition.
 Focus on recording these five data points in the first few weeks of the new habit change.
 Do this for awhile and you’ll notice a number of patterns that provide amazing insight into your bad habit.

-In addition to seeking help from others (more on this later), you’d get insight on this habit by tracking its triggers.
+In addition to seeking help from others (more on this later), you’d get insight into this habit by tracking its triggers.
 After careful recording, you notice that these five patterns stand out:

 - Location: At O’Brien’s Bar & Grille